janko/janko.io/_posts/2016-05-23-evaluating-ruby-libraries.md

 released.
 I really like Jeremy Evans' monthly release cycle, in which he tries to release a new version every month with whatever is currently on master.
-This is also for me another downside of ActiveRecord; patch releases are relatively frequent, but minor releases are approximately every half a year, which is a long time.
+This is also for me another downside of ActiveRecord; patch releases are relatively frequent, but minor releases are approximately every 5-6 months, which is a very long time.
 And if you want to pull latest ActiveRecord from master, with it you also have to pull the *whole Rails* from master, which can be very inconvenient.

 ## Less valuable criteria